isomerpages/moe-angmokiosec/_co-curriculum/Performing Arts/Symphonic Band.md

 ![](/images/Symphonic%20Band.jpg)

-The Ang Mo Kio Secondary School Symphonic Band provides Amksians with opportunities to pursue their interests and passion in music making.
+The Ang Mo Kio Secondary School Concert Band provides Amksians with opportunities to pursue their interests and passion in music making.
 Music making is often assumed to be a talent one simply possesses, but it is instead truly about dedication and the willingness to learn.
 This attitude is something the Band has undoubtedly nurtured in our members.